DUNE/dune-justin/docs/justin_command.man_page.md

     	      subdirectories for workflow ID and stage ID will be added, and resulting output files placed there.
 The user's token from the justIN dashboard is used for the upload.
-If an https:// URL is not given, if DESTINATION is given it is interpreted as a Rucio dataset minus the scope component.
-The overall scope of the workflow is used and the output files are uploaded with Rucio and registered in that dataset.
-If the dataset does not already exist then it will be created when the workflow changes state from submitted to running with a rule with a lifetime of --lifetime-days days.
-If the dataset is name is not given, a dataset with name wXXXsYpZ will be created where XXXX is the workflow ID, Y is the stage, and Z is the output pattern ID number, starting from 1.
+If an https:// URL is not given, DESTINATION is used when constructing the output dataset names.
+Datasets have the form DESTINATIION-wXsYpZnN where X is the workflow ID, Y is the stage, and Z is the output pattern ID number, starting from 1.
+The number N is used to create output datasets smaller than a global limit set in the justIN configuration.
+If DESTINATION is not given then only the form wXsYpZnN is used.

     	      Files for Rucio-managed storage may have a corresponding JSON metadata file with the same name but with ".json" appended, that will be recorded in the metadata for that file in MetaCat.
 If this is not given, then basic workflow metadata will still be recorded.
-If output files have parent- child relations, the parent output pattern must be given before the child so that the parents are known to MetaCat before the children declare them to be parents.
+If output files have parent-child relations, the parent output pattern must be given before the child so that the parents are known to MetaCat before the children declare them to be parents.

-    	      Alternatively --output-pattern-next-stage PATTERN[:DATASET] can
+    	      Alternatively --output-pattern-next-stage PATTERN[:DESTINATION]
-    	      be given in which case the output file will be uploaded to Rucio-managed storage and will also be registered in the justIN Database as an unprocessed input file for the next stage and available for allocation to instances of that stage's script.
+    	      can be given in which case the output file will be uploaded to Rucio-managed storage and will also be registered in the justIN Database as an unprocessed input file for the next stage and available for allocation to instances of that stage's script.

-    	      --lifetime-days DAYS sets the Rucio rule lifetime when creating a new dataset, for all output files that are uploaded in the given stage.
-If --output-pattern or --output-pattern-next-stage
+    	      --lifetime-days DAYS sets the Rucio rule lifetime when creating the initial per-RSE datasets used to keep the initial replica of an output file on the storage it is uploaded to, for all output files that are uploaded in the given stage.
+If any Rucio datasets are used for outputs, then this is option is required.
-    	      are given and refer to a Rucio dataset that does not already exist, then the lifetime-days option is required.

     	      If one or more options --output-rse NAME is given, then the RSE used for uploads of output files and log tgz files will be